-Matt Jennings of Boston's recently opened Townsman recently spent several days in St. John, Newfoundland for the Northern Chefs Alliance, a culinary think-tank for some of North America’s top chefs.
+Matt Jennings of Boston's Townsman recently spent several days in St. John, Newfoundland for the Northern Chefs Alliance, a culinary think-tank for some of North America’s top chefs.
 Food, of course, was top of mind.
 Here, his five top picks for lobster rolls, Canadian comfort food, and chef-approved potato chips.

 “This is the ultimate St. John dive bar.
 It's been around since 1842 and has that classic, throwback feel, darkly lit and underground with lots of nautical memorabilia.
 Technically it's a museum, as recognized by the Museum Association of Canada.
 They're very proud of their war heroes, which you could feel all around you at this place, given its location adjacent to the National War Memorial.”